 What is Dialectical Behavior Therapy (DBT)?

-Do you find yourself regretting things from your past and worrying about the future?
-Do you get stressed out and then turn to an unhealthy way to deal with the stress?
-What about letting your emotions get the best of you and having an outburst that you later wish you handled differently?
+Do you regret things about your past or worry about the future?
+Consequently, do you deal with the stress in unhealthy ways?
+What about letting your emotions get the best of you?
+Then, resulting in outbursts that you later regret?

 If these are things you experience, you are not alone.
-In this article, we are going to introduce you to Dialectical Behavior Therapy (DBT) and how it works.
-This could not only be the thing you are looking for, but it can be life changing.
+This article will introduce you to Dialectical Behavior Therapy (DBT).
+Certainly, DBT may be the life-changing approach that you need.

 DBT operates out of a concept of dialectics, as seen in the name.
-But what does dialectics mean?
-It is the exploration of opposing truths or contradictions within our lives.
-As humans, we are constantly confronted with opposing truths in our experience (hate vs. love, weak vs. strong, suffering vs. healing).
-We like to put things into “black and white” categories much of the time, which can lead to rigid thinking, inflexibility, and emotional response.
-Much of life, however, is lived in a “gray area.”
-For example, we can love someone but struggle with the opposing feelings of resentment or pain towards them.
-DBT helps us with those, “Yes, and…” situations that allow two opposing truths to exist at the same time.
+But, what does dialectics mean?
+In short, dialectics is the exploration of opposing truths or contradictions within our lives.
+As humans, we face opposing realities in our experience.
+For example, hate vs. love, weak vs. strong, suffering vs. healing.
+In addition, we like to put things into “black and white” categories, leading to rigid thinking, inflexibility, and emotional response.
+Consequently, much of life, however, is lived in a “gray area.”
+For instance, we can love someone but struggle with opposing feelings of resentment or pain towards them.
+Consequently, DBT allows two opposing truths to exist at the same time.

-Dialectical Behavior Therapy (DBT) is a combination of four component, or skills, that include Mindfulness, Emotion Regulation, Distress Tolerance, and Interpersonal Effectiveness.
+Above all, Dialectical Behavior Therapy (DBT) combines four components, or skills.
+Those four skills include Mindfulness, Emotion Regulation, Distress Tolerance, and Interpersonal Effectiveness.

-Emotion Regulation will help you identify, manage, and expressyour feelings in a healthy way when you are forced to cope with a difficult situation.
-An example of a DBT Emotion Regulation skill is ‘Opposite Action,’ where you can identify the impulse that comes with an emotion, identify what the opposite action would be, and then take that action.
-One of the most common examples here is with anger.
-If you tend to escalate your voice to yell when you are mad, do the opposite by whispering your thoughts and feelings to a support person.
+Emotion Regulation helps to healthily express feelings when experiencing difficult situations.
+An example of a DBT Emotion Regulation skill is ‘Opposite Action’.
+That is to say, you identify the impulse from an emotion, identify the opposite action and act upon the latter.
+One of the most common examples here is anger.
+For instance, if you tend to escalate your voice to yell when you are mad, do the opposite by whispering your thoughts and feelings to a support person.

-Distress Tolerance skills are taught in DBT for those moments where we are in crisis, and it feels like we have limited options in terms of expressing ourselves or making the situation better.
-In fact, this skill is designed for moments that we cannot change, and our goal is purely to avoid making it worse with our emotional reaction.
-While you may not be able to control the situation, you can control how you respond to the situation.
-When you are feeling this level of distress, one way you can practice a distress tolerance skill is by engaging with your 5 senses to help calm you instead of getting into fight or flight mode.
-This is called the ‘Self Soothe” skill.
-Examples include watching or listening to a video of the ocean, scrolling through pictures on your phone, lighting your favorite scented candle, eating a piece of chocolate, or cuddling with your pet.
+Distress Tolerance skills are when we are in crisis and have limited options to improve the situation.
+In other words, this skill is designed for moments that we cannot change, and our goal is purely to avoid making it worse with our emotional reaction.
+Meanwhile, you can’t control the situation, you can however control how you respond to the problem.
+For example, you can practice a distress tolerance skill by engaging with your five senses to help calm you instead of getting into fight or flight mode.
+This technique is called the ‘Self-Soothe” skill.
+Examples include:

-Interpersonal Effectiveness helps you become aware of how your behavior is affecting relationships and how to make positive changes to improve them.
-These DBT skills will help build better relationships by communicating in a healthy way, creating boundaries, and building trust.
+Interpersonal Effectiveness increases awareness of how behavior affects relationships.
+As a result, you learn how to make positive changes to improve relationships.
+That is to say, these DBT skills build better relationships by communicating healthily, creating boundaries, and building trust.

 Who Developed Dialectical Behavior Therapy (DBT)?

-Dialectic Behavioral Therapy (DBT) was pioneered by Dr. Marsha Linehan in the 1970s and is most well-known for treating borderline personality disorder (BPD).
-Today, it is used to treat many other disorders such as: substance use disorders, suicide risk, eating disorders, depression, anxiety, and PTSD (Post Traumatic Stress Disorder).
+Dr. Marsha Linehan pioneered Dialectic Behavioral Therapy (DBT) in the 1970s and is most well-known for treating borderline personality disorder (BPD).
+Today, it treats many other disorders such as substance use disorders, suicide risk, eating disorders, depression, anxiety, and PTSD (Post Traumatic Stress Disorder).